 A pearls' value depends on a combination of its size, colour, lack of surface flaws, symmetry and lustre: the gentle yet irresistible sheen when a pearl catches the light.
 The multiple layers of nacre all interacting with the light in a slightly different manner create this.
 This is also the reason that large pearls are more valuable: more layers of nacre, the more they willl shine!

 Pearls make most women very happy, even though pearls represent tears.
-Therefore, traditionally, pearl jewellery is considered the most appropriate for funerals.
+Therefore, people traditionally consider pearl jewellery as most appropriate for funerals.

 How to treat your precious pearls